epoca-technology/epoca-core-api/README.md

-# EPOCA CORE
+# EPOCA CORE API

-Epoca Core is a RESTful API that can be interacted with through the GUI.
+Epoca Core API is a RESTful API that can be interacted with through the GUI.
 It is designed to manage the platform as well as the implementation of the Value Averaging Strategy.

 [API Errors](./API_ERRORS.md)